 - Modify Error Reporting: Now that the System Properties configuration window is open click on the Advanced tab.
 Near the bottom of the Advanced tab click on the Error Reporting button which can be seen in the image from step number one.
 This will open the Error Reporting configuration window and unless it has already been modified it will look exactly like the below picture.

 Click the radial button next to Disable error reporting which will disable critical OS and Program errors from being sent to Microsoft.
 Also make sure that the check box next to But notify me when critical errors occur is checked so you are still made aware of critical errors.

 - Save Settings: Click OK to save and close the Error Reporting configuration window.
 In the System Properties window click the Apply button followed by the OK button.
 You will be required to reboot for the settings to take effect.

-Now you will no longer be prompted to send error messages to Microsoft when the system crashes, an application crashes, you have to kill an application process, etc.
+Now you will no longer be prompted to send Windows XP application errors to Microsoft when the system crashes, an application crashes, you have to kill an application process, etc.